 # create new datatable

-$newDataTable = New-Object TypeName 'System.Data.DataTable' ArgumentList $TableName
+$newDataTable = New-Object -TypeName 'System.Data.DataTable' -ArgumentList $TableName

 Write-Verbose "DataTable created '$TableName'"